Bryce Marion

 Bryce Marion (born February 13, 1996) is an American soccer player.

 Career

 Youth and college

 Marion played four years of college soccer at Stanford University between 2014 and 2017.
 While with the Cardinal, Marion made 55 appearances, scoring one goal and tallying nine assists.

 Marion also played for Premier Development League side San Francisco City in 2016 and 2017.

 Professional

 In May 2018, Marion joined United Soccer League side Rio Grande Valley FC Toros.
 Marion made his professional debut on May 9, 2018, appearing as a stoppage-time substitute in a 2–2 draw with Fresno FC.

+Personal life

+As a child, Marion moved from Louisiana to Houston to Norway to Alaska before returning to Houston.